-Hurricane Ridge is located 17 miles south of Port Angeles on Hurricane Ridge Road, off Mount Angeles Road (directions).
+Hurricane Ridge is located 17 miles south of Port Angeles on Hurricane Ridge Road, off Mount Angeles Road.

 The road is open throughout summer.
-During the winter season, the road is scheduled to be open from 9:00 a.m. until dusk, Friday through Sunday, holiday Mondays, and additional days during the Christmas holiday, weather and road conditions permitting.
+During the winter season, the road is scheduled to be open Friday through Sunday and holiday Mondays, weather and road conditions permitting, and closed all other days.
 All vehicles must carry tire chains during the winter season.
-Make sure to check the status of the road before coming.
+Check the road status before coming by calling (360) 565-3131 (recorded message).

 The city of Port Angeles is just 17 miles north.
 Lodging can be found through the Port Angeles Chamber of Commerce website.